Managing Your Library

 - Any text editor or note-taking app

-The copied text preserves the outline's structure, including headings, main points, sub-points, illustrations, and application questions.
+The copied text preserves the starter's structure, including headings, main points, sub-points, illustrations, and application questions.

 Export to Word

-Click Export to Word to download the outline as a .docx file.
+Click Export to Word to download the starter as a .docx file.
 The Word document includes:

 - A formatted title page with the sermon title, scripture, and tradition

-- The full outline with proper heading levels
+- The full starter with proper heading levels

 - Illustrations and application sections clearly labeled

 The .docx format is compatible with Microsoft Word, Google Docs (via upload), and most word processors.
-This is the best option if you want to edit the outline extensively before preaching.
+This is the best option if you want to edit and shape the starter into your full sermon before preaching.

 Tips for Getting the Most from Your Library

 - Generate early in the week.
-Give yourself time to review, edit, and personalize the outline before Sunday.
+Give yourself time to pray, exegete, edit, and personalize the starter before Sunday.

-- Use the outline as a starting point.
-SermonWise gives you a strong foundation, but the best sermons come when you add your own stories, your own voice, and your own pastoral knowledge of your congregation.
+- Always use the starter as a starting point — never as a finished sermon.
+SermonWise gives you a strong, theologically grounded foundation.
+The best sermons come when you add your own exegesis, your own stories, your own voice, and your own pastoral knowledge of your congregation.
+The Spirit-led shaping for this Sunday and this people can only come from you.

-- Save outlines you do not use immediately.
-They make excellent starting points for future sermons on similar passages or themes.
+- Save starters you do not use immediately.
+They make excellent foundations for future sermons on similar passages or themes.